kingsword09/tauri-plugins-workspace/README.md

 ## 🚀 Features

-- ios-network-detect: A plugin that detects iOS network permission status and automatically displays an authorization sheet when network access is not granted.
+- ios-network-detect: A plugin that detects iOS network permission status and automatically displays an authorization. sheet when network access is not granted.
 - More plugins coming soon...